jllcalorio/data-analysis-in-python-for-complete-beginners/content/wrap_up.md

 - Kaggle Learn (especially for data science)

 **Books for Continued Learning**:
-- "Automate the Boring Stuff with Python" by Al Sweigart
+- \"Automate the Boring Stuff with Python\" by Al Sweigart
-- "Python Crash Course" by Eric Matthes
+- \"Python Crash Course\" by Eric Matthes
-- "Python for Data Analysis" by Wes McKinney
+- \"Python for Data Analysis\" by Wes McKinney

 **Practice Platforms**:
 - HackerRank